yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ## Requirements

-Gitpod doesn't require anything in your local workstation other than a code editor and Git CLI.
+Gitpod doesn't require anything on your local computer other than a code editor and Git CLI.
 Much of the development happens in the cloud through a web browser.

 ## Get started with a boot app

 You can find the source at [Spring Boot todo on GitHub](https://github.com/yugabyte/yb-todo-app.git).

-**The easy way to get started** with Gitpod is to simply fork this [source repo](https://github.com/yugabyte/yb-todo-app.git) and initialize the Gitpod workspace environment by invoking `https://gitpod.io/#[REPO_URL]` in a browser window.
+**The easy way to get started** with Gitpod is to simply fork this [source repository](https://github.com/yugabyte/yb-todo-app.git) and initialize the Gitpod workspace environment by invoking `https://gitpod.io/#[REPO_URL]` in a browser window.
 Replace `[REPO_URL]` with your forked repository URL and you should already have been connected to the Gitpod account before launching the browser URL.

-If you want **to set this up from scratch**, use the following instructions to bootstrap the base project template and copy the appropriate files/content from the [source repo](https://github.com/yugabyte/yb-todo-app.git).
+If you want **to set up the Spring Boot app from scratch**, use the following instructions to bootstrap the base project template and copy the appropriate files and content from the [source repository](https://github.com/yugabyte/yb-todo-app.git).

 ### Initialize the base project structure

 Spring todo is a Java Spring Boot reactive app.
-However, the steps to go through the Gitpod experience are agnostic of the language/framework.
-A quick way to get started with a spring boot app is via the [Spring Initializer](https://start.spring.io).
+However, the steps to go through the Gitpod experience are language- and framework-agnostic.
+A quick way to get started with a Spring Boot app is via the [Spring Initializer](https://start.spring.io).
 Generate the base project structure with Webflux, Flyway, and R2DBC dependencies.

 ![Set up the base project abstract](/images/develop/gitdev/gitpod/init-sb.png)

 ### Complete the CRUD APIs

-Complete the todo-service by copying the source and build files from the [source repo](https://github.com/yugabyte/yb-todo-app.git) to your repo to handle GET, POST, PUT, and DELETE API requests.
+Complete the todo-service by copying the source and build files from the [source repository](https://github.com/yugabyte/yb-todo-app.git) to your own repository to handle GET, POST, PUT, and DELETE API requests.

 ![Complete the API endpoints](/images/develop/gitdev/gitpod/complete-api.png)